Strategies & Best Practices for In-App Events

 • Special Event: This refers to limited-time events not covered by other event badges.
 These could include multiple activities or experiences, such as a collaborative event.

-How to craft effective in-app event metadata
+How to create effective in-app event metadata?

 After planning the in-app event basics and choosing the right event badge, you can start creating the event’s metadata: